harrymandeveloper/fellowship-wk1-beg-html-css/day02/03CSSboxModel/PITCHME.md

 - Totally cool
 - Check at least 3-4 results
-- Check data
+- Check date
 - Don't believe w3schools
 - Use Stack Overflow with caution

 ---

 ## Moving elements
-### Not for layout, for moving/transforming

 - `position`
 - `transform`

+Not for layout, for moving/transforming

 Only moves element & contents, not surroundings

 ---

+### position

 ```
 position: static;